smeisegeier/pandas-plots/README.md

   - `add_measures_to_pyg_config()` adds measures to a pygwalker config file to avoid frequent manual update
 <br>

-> note: theme setting can be controlled through all functions by setting the environment variable `THEME` to either light or dark
+> note: theme setting ☀️ 🌔 can be controlled through all functions by setting the environment variable `THEME` to either light or dark

+## prerequisites

+- ⚠️ for static image generation, this package uses Plotly's kaleido engine, which requires a system-wide installation of the Chrome or Chromium browser
+- if image generation fails, it may be because a compatible browser is missing
+- in such cases, please run `kaleido_get_chrome` from your terminal to install the necessary dependency.

 ## more examples